Grassroots Movement Against Anti-Environmental Riders Grows

 - Exempt a controversial telescope project in Arizona from conservation and

 - Undermine the 1994 California Desert Protection Act;

 - Hinder salmon and trout conservation measures in the Columbia River Basin;

 - Curb scientific protocol on wildlife protection in the ancient forests of

 - Nullify administrative rules on public land grazing;

 - Place a moratorium on energy efficiency standards;

-- Override a court settlement relating to old growth forest protection in Idaho; and
+- Override a court settlement relating to old growth forest protection in

 - Increase cutting on the Tongass National Forest in Alaska without regard to science.